PX4/PX4-Devguide/en/concept/architecture.md

   stack.
 Multiple tasks run on the same stack with a single priority per work queue.

   A task is scheduled by specifying a fixed time in the future.
   The advantage is that it uses less RAM, but the task is not allowed to sleep or poll on a message.

-It is used for periodic tasks, such as sensor drivers or the land detector.
+  Work queues are used for periodic tasks, such as sensor drivers or the land detector.

 > **Note** Tasks running on a work queue do not show up in `top`
 > (only the work queues themselves can be seen - e.g. as `lpwork`).